vs TradogramVendor comparison

 When to choose LineNow

 You're an SMB owner-operator or a 1–50 person team.
-You want the system to tell you what to order based on real consumption, send POs through whichever channel each supplier prefers, parse the supplier replies automatically, and let your team collaborate on supplier email threads inside the system.
-You'd rather have $50/month flat than scale up Tradogram tiers as you add users.
+You want the system to tell you what to order based on real consumption, send POs through supported supplier channels, parse supplier replies into reviewable order updates, and let your team collaborate on supplier email threads inside the system.
+You'd rather have $100/month flat than scale up Tradogram tiers as you add users.
 You'd rather have closed-loop AI than approval bureaucracy.

 The honest distinction